mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 We will cover each of the other options below.

-> **Note:** **注**: Some efforts have been made to create publically accessible device labs — see [Open Device Labs](https://opendevicelab.com/).
+> **Note:** Some efforts have been made to create publically accessible device labs — see [Open Device Labs](https://opendevicelab.com/).

-> **Note:** **注**: We also need to consider accessibility — there are a number of useful tools you can install on your machine to facilitate accessibility testing, but we'll cover those in the Handling common accessibility problems article, later in the course.
+> **Note:** We also need to consider accessibility — there are a number of useful tools you can install on your machine to facilitate accessibility testing, but we'll cover those in the Handling common accessibility problems article, later in the course.

 ### エミュレーター